Ways to get involved

 Patient Insight Report October 2022 - March 2023

-We have a number of committees and meetings that helps leads, supports and reports on activities related to Patient Experience and Engagement.
+We have a number of committees and meetings that help, lead, support and report on activities related to Patient Experience and Engagement.

 The Families, Carers and Friends Involvement Group are experts by experience who work together with Hampshire and Isle of Wight Healthcare staff to improve the way that families, carers and friends are involved in incident investigations, and more broadly, in a relative's treatment and experience of care.